apache/tvm/apps/android_rpc/README.md

 ### <a name="buildapk">Build APK</a>

+We use [Gradle](https://gradle.org) to build.
+Please follow [the installation instruction](https://gradle.org/install) for your operating system.

 Before you build the Android application, please refer to [TVM4J Installation Guide](https://github.com/dmlc/tvm/blob/master/jvm/README.md) and install tvm4j-core to your local maven repository.
 You can find tvm4j dependency declare in `app/build.gradle`.
 Modify it if it is necessary.

 ```